DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 TestCafe allows you to specify additional information for tests in the form of *key-value metadata* and use it in reports.

 To define metadata, use the `meta` method.
-You can call this method both for a fixture and a test.
+You can call this method for a fixture and a test.

 The `meta` method allows you to specify one or several metadata entries: